ajongsma/OSX_MediaCenter_MountainLion/README.md

 Having the called install scripts functioning as intended is the current focus point.

 <hr>
-Git functionality is by default not installed on OSX.
-This functionality can be added vby installing the command line tools via:
+Git functionality is by default not installed on OS X. This functionality can be added by installing the command line tools via:
   * Install [Xcode](http://itunes.apple.com/nl/app/xcode/id497799835?mt=12)
   * And enable the command line Tools from within Xcode
     * Preferences, Downloads, Command Line Tools